vtog/labGuides/source/ocp/appliance-based-installer-notes.rst

       sudo podman run --rm -it --pull newer --privileged --net=host -v $APPLIANCE_ASSETS:/assets:Z $APPLIANCE_IMAGE build

-   .. important:: If needed you can rebuild the disk image with another version
+   .. tip:: If needed you can rebuild the disk image with another version
       or updated or additional manifests but you must first "clean" the assets directory first.
+The clean command keeps the cache folder under assets intact.
+To clean the entire cache as well, add the **\-\-cache** flag with the clean command.

       .. code-block:: bash

          sudo podman run --rm -it -v $APPLIANCE_ASSETS:/assets:Z $APPLIANCE_IMAGE clean

-   .. note: The clean command keeps the cache folder under assets intact.
-To
-      clean the entire cache as well, use the --cache flag with the clean command.

 Clone the appliance disk image
 ------------------------------